slowernews/wisdom-tldr/chapters/introduction.md

 <!--
-> *"You are what you eat and read."  -- Maya Corrigan* -->
+> *"You are what you eat and read."  -- Maya Corrigan*
+> *"When you renounce something, you’re stuck to it forever."  -- Anthony de Mello [1931]* -->

 > *"You are the combination of your habits and the people who you spend the most time with."